isomerpages/seab-corp/pages/Updates for Private Candidates.md

 will be via the<a href="https://myexams.seab.gov.sg/auth/login" rel="noopener noreferrer nofollow" target="_blank"> Candidates Portal</a>.</p>
 <p>Key information about the eligibility criteria, registration guidelines,
 procedures and examination fees are presented below.
 You should read the
-<a href="https://go.gov.sg/registration-information-for-private-candidates" rel="noopener noreferrer nofollow" target="_blank">Registration Information e-booklet</a>for the details.</p>
+<a href="https://go.gov.sg/registration-information-for-private-candidates" rel="noopener nofollow" target="_blank">Registration Information e-booklet</a><a href="https://go.gov.sg/registration-information-for-private-candidates" rel="noopener noreferrer nofollow" target="_blank"> </a>for
+the details.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary><strong>ELIGIBILITY CRITERIA AND REGISTRATION GUIDELINES</strong>